-Analogue cable Digital cable with CAS Direct-to-home IPTV 1 Mode of delivery without CAS Existing coaxial cable network Existing cable network and digital headend Satellite Broadband network Customer premise equipment Not required as LCOs deliver television signals through a single cable.
+Parameter Analogue TV Digital cable Direct-to-home IPTV Mode of delivery Existing coaxial cable network Existing cable network and digital headend Satellite Broadband network Customer premise equipment Not required as LCOs deliver television signals through a single cable.
 Subscribers have to purchase or rent a STB for viewing pay channels Subscribers have to buy a dish antenna and a STB.
 Television signals are delivered directly from the satellite.
 Television signals are delivered to the subscriber through a broadband connection and a STB.
 Customer choice Not available.
 Subscribers have to watch whatever channels the LCO supplies.
 Subscribers can watch more channels even on a standard television set with a digital STB.
 CAS gives subscribers the freedom to choose the channels they want to subscribe to.
 Theoretically, subscribers can select the channels they want to watch and accordingly pay for them.
-However, the DTH operators at present are not offering channels a la carte.
 Customers can only watch the channels made available by the service provider.
-Viewing FTA/pay channels channels beamed into STB is required for viewing any channel, whether FTA or pay.
+Viewing FTA/pay channels All FTA and pay channels beamed into homes can be viewed.
+Pay channels cannot be viewed without STB.
+However, FTA channels can be seen (without STB).
 STB is required for viewing any channel, whether FTA or pay.
 An STB is required for viewing any channel, whether FTA or pay.
 Number of channels A maximum of 106 channels can be offered with the bandwidth available.
 Possible to offer more than 1,000 channels with complete digitalisation Limited by the number of transponders available.
-Maximum number of channels being currently aired is 125.
-Localised programming Available Available Not available Not available Quality of transmission Poor compared to digital cable and DTH at most times The picture and audio quality would better than analogue cable and on par with DTH.
+Not available Localised programming Available Available Not available Not available Quality of transmission Poor compared to digital cable and DTH at most times The picture and audio quality would better than analogue cable and on par with DTH.
 Superior audio and video quality compared to analogue cable.
 However, performance may get adversely affected in case of rains or thunderstorms.
 Good.
 But has not yet been tested on a critical mass of subscribers.
 Value added services Most networks are not two-way.
 But several LCOs are offering Internet services to their subscribers through cable modem technology, or an Ethernet wire and a LAN card.
 Internet services are being offered as a separate service to subscribers.
 The STBs made available to subscribers do not incorporate the reverse path for two-way connectivity.
 DTH STBs do not have two-way connectivity for offering internet services.
 However, services such as video on demand, electronic programming guide and personal video recorder are being offered to subscribers.
 Telephone, broadband internet and television being offered through a single connection.
 Value added services such as video on demand and time shifting also being offered by MTNL.
-Pricing Rs 100-400 per month depending upon the area STBs can be purchased outright for Rs 3,000 or on a rental basis.
-Recurring monthly charge would depend on the package/channels chosen.
-Cost of Rs 1,500-3,000 will have to be incurred towards the STUB and installation.
-Monthly charges would be between Rs 100-300 depending upon the package chosen.
-Subscription fee of Rs 199 per month and rental of Rs 100 per month towards STB Customer service centralisation Decentralised.
+Pricing Rs 130-400 per month depending on the channels added Approximately Rs 130- 500 per month Approximately Rs 130- 500 per month Subscription fee of Rs 199 per month and rental of Rs 100 per month towards STB Customer service centralisation Decentralised.
 LCOs available to address any issues.
-But customer service levels at times Decentralised.
+But customer service levels at times leaves a lot to be desired.
+Decentralised.
 Similar to analogue cable.
 Customer complaints have to be reported to a centralised facility.
 Somewhere between DTH and cable television